 You shouldn’t use cash because cash is bulky.
 If you carry cash, you have to carry a big fat wallet.
 And you know what the last thing I need in my life is?
 Something bulky.
 I already have enough stuff to worry about when I’m leaving the house every morning (my son’s bag for school, my workout bag, lunches, keys, key cards for work, etc etc) I don’t need anything else to worry about.
 Cash is bulky.
 Cards are easy.

-Even if you carry cash, you’ll still have to use a debit or credit card at some point.
+You’ll still have to use a debit or credit card at some point.

 One other beef I have with cash is that you’ll still have to use a debit or credit card at some point anyway– in addition to lugging around cash.
 These days, with most bills being electronic combined with the fact that more and more merchants aren’t willing to accept checks, you’re going to have to use a card to pay some of your bills.
 Not to mention the fact that a lot of businesses will give you a discount for setting up automatic online payments, for which you will need a card.
 So for me, if I’m going to have to use the card anyway, might as well use it for everything.

-You can’t earn money or rewards with cash.
+You can’t earn money or rewards.

 I fully get why some people use cash– you can’t spend what you don’t have, so if the cash isn’t there, you can’t spend it.
 But, if you can just learn to control your spending without using cash, there are some serious rewards to be had.
 Probably my most important reason why you shouldn’t use cash, is because you’re missing out on free money.
 And everyone likes free money right?
 My favorite credit card is this Chase rewards card (affiliate link).
 I use it for almost all of my day to day purchases.